Irish composer and song writer, Sue Furlong, was born in 1962, in Waterford (Port Láirge), Ireland’s oldest city, and home of Waterford Crystal.

 “D’Aon Ghuth” songs are widely used across the spectrum of music education in Ireland, and are regularly heard at children’s choral festivals.

 Prestigious children’s choirs, such as “Aspiro” (Carlow), and “Appalachian Children’s Chorus” (West Virginia), commissioned Sue to write works to suit their talented choirs.
 Resulting choral classics, “Our Deepest Fears” and “Mo Ghile Mear” are representative of Sue’s talent for writing quite challenging choral works, suitable for both young and more mature voices.

 In 2008, Boosey & Hawkes invited Sue to submit five Christmas songs in a popular style for their publication “The Little Cradle Rocks”.
 Other composers whose songs featured in this Christmas volume were Christopher Norton and Andrew Milburn.

-“The Voice Thief”, (coming soon to Sue Furlong Music) with songs scored for orchestra, was subsequently performed at Birmingham Symphony Hall in 2010, with an 800 strong cast of children from Primary Schools across England.
+“The Voice Thief”, with songs scored for orchestra, was subsequently performed at Birmingham Symphony Hall in 2010, with an 800 strong cast of children from Primary Schools across England.